Adult Schedule

 These screening recommendations are driven by Mayo Clinic consensus and incorporate — but do not exactly replicate — screening guidelines from the U.S. Preventive Services Task Force and other organizations.

-Screening Recommendations Alcohol abuse Every year Breast Cancer Every year Cervical cancer Every 3 to 5 years Colorectal cancer Initiate average-risk screening Depression Every year Diabetes Every 3 years Fall risk --- Hepatitis B Screen all patients at high risk of infection, including those previously vaccinated Hepatitis C One-time screen for all adults born from 1945 to 1965 HIV At least one lifetime screen for all age groups; may offer additional screening for adolescents and adults at high risk of HIV infection Hyperlipidemia (coronary artery disease) Every 4 to 6 years Hypertension Every year Intimate partner violence Every year Obesity Every 2 years Osteoporosis and osteopenia Screening if increased risk Sexually transmitted infections (chlamydia, gonorrhea, syphilis) Every year if increased risk Tobacco use Every year Vaccinations for healthy women Influenza (IIV, LAIV, and RIV) Every year Pneumococcus (PCV13 and PPSV23) --- Tetanus diphtheria acellular pertussis (Tdap and Td) Substitute 1-time dose of Tdap for Td booster, then boost with Td every 10 years Human papillomavirus (HPV) --- Herpes zoster or shingles (HZV) 2 doses at age > 50 years unless contraindicated Other adult vaccinations Consider varicella, hepatitis A, hepatitis B, and measles-mumps-rubella vaccines depending on age and risk factors Meningococcal B (MenB) Preferred at ages 16 to 18 years but optional at ages 16 to 23 years (when using Bexsero, administer 2 doses at least 1 month apart) -
+Screening Recommendations Alcohol abuse Every year Breast Cancer Every year Cervical cancer Every 3 to 5 years Colorectal cancer Continue average-risk screening Depression Every year Diabetes (Type 2) Every 3 years Hepatitis C One-time screen for all adults ages 18 to 79 years HIV At least one lifetime screen for all age groups Hyperlipidemia (coronary artery disease) Every 4 to 6 years Hypertension Every year Intimate partner violence Every year Obesity Every 2 years Sexually transmitted infections (chlamydia, gonorrhea, syphilis) Every year if sexually active Tobacco use Every year Vaccinations for healthy women COVID-19 Primary series and bivalent booster Hepatitis B Everyone through age < 59; consider for age > 60 depending on risk factors Herpes zoster or shingles (HZV) 2 doses of Shingrix (regardless of previous Zostavax) at age > 50 years unless contraindicated Influenza Every year Tetanus diphtheria, acellular pertussis (Tdap and Td) If primary series of Tdap/DTaP has been completed at any age, boost with Tdap every 10 years Other adult vaccinations Consider varicella, hepatitis A, hepatitis B, measles-mumps-rubella, meningococcal ACWY and meningococcal B vaccines depending on age and risk factors -

 Screening Recommendations for Females: 65 and older